ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 {: #upgrading-ui}
 {: ui}

 You can upgrade to a new version when [restoring a backup](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-dashboard-backups&interface=ui#restore-backup) from the _Backups_ tab of your _Deployment Overview_.
 Clicking **Restore** on a backup brings up a dialog box where you can change some options for the new deployment.
 One of them is the database version, which is auto-populated with the versions available for you to upgrade to.
 Select a version and click **Restore** to start the provision and restore process.

+To upgrade from Elasticsearch 7.9/7.10 to version 7.17, you must change your plan from Standard to Enterprise.
+Change your plan by clicking *Restore* on the Provisioning page on the backup you want to restore, then select 7.17 from the dropdown menu.
+{: important}

 ## Upgrading through the CLI
 {: #upgrading-cli}